-If you have mild thalassemia, you may not need treatment.
-But if you have a more severe form of the disorder, you may need regular blood transfusions.
-You can also take steps on your own to cope with fatigue, such as choosing a healthy diet and exercising regularly.Next
+If you have mild thalassemia, you might not need treatment.
+But more severe forms might require regular blood transfusions.
+You can take steps to cope with fatigue, such as choosing a healthy diet and exercising regularly.Next

 - Pale or yellowish skin

 Some babies show signs and symptoms of thalassemia at birth; others develop them during the first two years of life.
 Some people who have only one affected hemoglobin gene don't have thalassemia symptoms.

 When to see a doctor

 Make an appointment with your child's doctor for an evaluation if he or she has any of the signs or symptoms of thalassemia.PreviousNext

 Thalassemia is caused by mutations in the DNA of cells that make hemoglobin — the substance in red blood cells that carries oxygen throughout your body.
 The mutations associated with thalassemia are passed from parents to children.

 Hemoglobin molecules are made of chains called alpha and beta chains that can be affected by mutations.
 In thalassemia, the production of either the alpha or beta chains are reduced, resulting in either alpha-thalassemia or beta-thalassemia.